Breast Health: Screening for Breast Cancer

 Recent advances in mammography include digital mammography, three-dimensional mammography, and computer-aided detection.

 Three-dimensional mammography, also known as breast tomosynthesis, uses X-rays to capture multiple images of the breast.
 By creating a three-dimensional view, it helps identify and locate breast structures and or abnormalities.
 It also reduces the number of times women are called back for additional imaging.
-We currently only offer breast tomosynthesis in our Livingston and Florham Park locations.

 Computer-aided detection (CAD) uses digitized mammography image from a conventional or digital mammogram.
 The computer then searches for and highlights abnormalities, including dense or calcified tissue that might indicate cancer.